BladeRunnerJS/brjs-site/docs/use/use_libraries.md

 For a library to be used and picked up by BRJS, it needs to be within the `libs` folder of an application and the command does this for you.
 However, you can do this manually.
 Within that folder there should be a `thirdparty-library.manifest` file.
 This is a YAML configuration file with the following format and options:

 ```
-# the JavaScript reference that this library exports
+# the JavaScript reference that this library exports.
+# Optional.
+No default.
 exports: JSReference

 # optional list of other libraries this one depends on